The Hidden $15k: A Brutally Honest Guide to Tiny House Soft Costs & Overruns

 Once the structure is up, the real work begins.
 If you miss a safety check during the rough-in, it will cost you three times as much to fix later.

-Get my Construction Punch List – 150+ check-points to ensure your home passes inspection the first time.
+Get my Construction Punch List — 150+ checkpoints to ensure your home passes inspection the first time.

 DOWNLOAD THE PUNCH LIST

-5. The "Mistake Margin" (The 10% Rule)
+5. The Contingency Fund (The 10% Rule)

-Let's add it up.
-Logistics ($2,000) + Certifications ($3,000) + Insurance ($1,500) + Tools/Consumables ($3,500) + Contingency ($5,000) = $15,000.
+Logistics ($2,000) + Certifications ($3,000) + Insurance ($1,500) + Tools and Consumables ($3,500) + Contingency ($5,000) = $15,000.

 Join the Community

 No spam.
-Just thoughtful, tiny living.
+Just thoughtful tiny living tools.

-Loaded All Posts Not found any posts VIEW ALL Readmore Reply Cancel reply Delete By Home PAGES POSTS View All RECOMMENDED FOR YOU LABEL ARCHIVE SEARCH ALL POSTS Not found any post match with your request Back Home Sunday Monday Tuesday Wednesday Thursday Friday Saturday Sun Mon Tue Wed Thu Fri Sat January February March April May June July August September October November December Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec just now 1 minute ago $$1$$ minutes ago 1 hour ago $$1$$ hours ago Yesterday $$1$$ days ago $$1$$ weeks ago more than 5 weeks ago Followers Follow THIS PREMIUM CONTENT IS LOCKED STEP 1: Share to a social network STEP 2: Click the link on your social network Copy All Code Select All Code All codes were copied to your clipboard Can not copy the codes / texts, please press [CTRL]+[C] (or CMD+C with Mac) to copy Table of Content
+Loaded All Posts Not found any posts VIEW ALL Readmore Reply Cancel reply Delete By Home PAGES POSTS View All RECOMMENDED FOR YOU LABEL ARCHIVE SEARCH ALL POSTS Not found any post match with your request Back Home Sunday Monday Tuesday Wednesday Thursday Friday Saturday Sun Mon Tue Wed Thu Fri Sat January February March April May June July August September October November December Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec just now 1 minute ago $$1$$ minutes ago 1 hour ago $$1$$ hours ago Yesterday $$1$$ days ago $$1$$ weeks ago more than 5 weeks ago Followers Follow THIS PREMIUM CONTENT IS LOCKED STEP 1: Share to a social network STEP 2: Click the link on your social network Copy All Code Select All Code All codes were copied to your clipboard Can not copy the codes / texts, please press [CTRL]+[C] (or CMD+C with Mac) to copy Table of Contents